vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 It has been said :-"Of "all _mantra_s, the _mantra_s treating of _Bhagavān_ are the highest.
 Of the countless _mantra_s treating of _Bhagavān_, the three vyāpaka _mantra_s are the highest, so also the eternal _mūlamantra_ is the highest of all _mantra_s ; of all secrets, this is the supreme secret; of all things that purify, this is the most purificatory".
 So it is the highest among the three vyāpaka _mantra_s; it is the essence of all the Vedas; it is capable of removing all evil influences; it is the means of obtaining all the objects desired by men; it helps in the adoption of all _upāya_s; it can be uttered by all castes, either in its Vedic form (with _aum_) or in its tantric form (without the _aum_), in accordance with their respective competence; it reveals, in no uncertain terms, all the reals (_tattva_s), both those that are pervaded by _Bhagavān_ and that which pervades all (viz the Supreme Self); it does not require the help or aid of any other _mantra_ and is common to all the forms of _Bhagavān_ (like _Śrī_ Rāma, _Śrī_ Kṛṣṇa and so on)[^82] .
 Owing to these reasons, all _ācārya_s delight in it.
 The Alvars, too, sing its praise with delight in the following passages -- " Having learnt Thy holy _mantra_ with eight syllables", "Those who have been initiated by the _ācārya_ into the _mantra_ with eight syllables and utter it with the proper _niṣṭhā_ are capable of ruling over _Vaikuṇṭha_", " Those who constantly delight in the _mantra_ with eight syllables and utter it become capable of ruling over _Vaikuṇṭha_", "You were devotees that sang the name of the Lord saying "Namo Nārāyanāya" so that country and town might understand" and "By uttering the holy name Namo Nārāyaṇāya in the proper way (i.e.) without seeking any material gain" etc, etc. The seers (rishis) too, have declared as follows:- "Many were the great seers like Sanaka who attained the abode of _Viṣṇu_ by uttering the _Aṣṭākṣara_", "Just' as among the deities there is no one superior to Nārāyaṇa, there is, among the _mantra_s, no _mantra_ superior to the _Aṣṭākṣara_"; "Raising my hand and swearing that it is true, I declare this to you!
 O my children and my disciples, listen.
 There is no _mantra_ superior to the _mantra_ of eight syllables.
 Adore _Bhagavān_ with it always.
 Show your devotion to Him with it, and worship Him with it.
 Those who show their devotion to Him by looking upon this _mantra_ as supreme will never perish (i. e. will not be in _Samsāra_.)" and "Sitting, or lying down, or standing anywhere, we have adopted only the _mantra_, Namo Nārāyanāya as our _upāya_."

+[^82]:
+They may all be worshipped with the utterance of the mūla_mantra_, whereas other _mantra_s are to be used only in connection with particular forms.

 The Supreme Ruler had this _mantra_ taught to Puṇḍarīka by Nārada ; he received it as his supreme good; and as stated in the _śloka_ ; " Puṇḍarīka "whose mind was ever bent on _dharma_ understood that, of all things to be attained, Nārāyaṇa was the highest and attained _mukti_ by uttering the _mantra_ with eight syllables : Namo Nārāyaṇāya".
 He practised this _mantra_ and